danvega/danvega-dev/blog/2019/02/10/creating-your-first-npm-package.md

 ---
 slug: creating-your-first-npm-package
 title: Creating your first npm package
 date: 2019-02-10 11:00:00
 published: true
 excerpt: How to create your first npm package and publish it.
 author: Dan Vega
-tags: node, javascript
+tags: ["node", "javascript"]
 cover: ./npm_cover.png
 ---

 This weekend I started working on my first ever npm package.
 I can't believe for how long I have been writing code that I never bothered to create my own npm package but here we are.
 I [built the site](https://www.danvega.me/blog/hello-gridsome) you're reading this article on using Gridsome and markdown.
 In the markdown files I wanted an easy way to insert a twitter status nad embed the tweet.
 In fact here is a tweet just to prove its working.

 https://twitter.com/therealdanvega/status/1094219965480292353